nubbthedestroyer/aws-workshop/exercises/2-ec2-instances/README.md

 That monster of a shell command will give you an ssh key in the right place in your IDE to connect to instances that are launched with that keypair.

+In the case that you didn't create the Cloud9 IDE and are following along in a more manual fashion, you can create and download a keypair from the EC2 console by clicking "Key Pairs" on the left of the EC2 console.

 ## Launch an Instance through the console